List of Daredevil (TV series) characters: Turk Barrett

 Turk Barrett (portrayed by Rob Morgan) is a small-time criminal working for Wilson Fisk whom Daredevil beats for information.

 Brett Mahoney

 Brett Mahoney (portrayed by Royce Johnson) is a police sergeant at the New York City Police Department's 15th Precinct who is friends with Matt Murdock and Foggy Nelson.
 Foggy regularly bribes him with cigars for his mother.
 He also is a reluctant ally of Matt's alter ego Daredevil, feeding him information on confidential matters.
 After Detective Carl Hoffman turns himself in and exposes the truth about Wilson Fisk, Mahoney was shown to have a pleased look on him as the FBI arrests Officer Corbin and his fellow corrupt police officers for their involvement with Wilson Fisk.
 He is promoted to the pay grade of Detective-Sergeant in "Regrets Only," after taking credit for the arrest of Frank Castle.

+Johnson will reprise the role in the second season of Daredevil: Born Again (2026).

 Carl Hoffman

 Carl Hoffman (portrayed by Daryl Edwards) is a detective with the New York City Police Department's 15th Precinct and partner of Christian Blake that is secretly on Wilson Fisk's side.
 After being forced to kill Blake on Wilson Fisk's orders, Hoffman goes into hiding with Leland Owlsey's help where he becomes a target of the police officers on Fisk's side.
 Upon being rescued by Daredevil, Hoffman turns himself over to Sgt.
 Brett Mahoney, leading to Fisk's exposure and the arrest of him and those involved at the hands of the FBI.